 J. S. Loveard is a writer enrolled on the Literary Practice PhD at the University of Warwick.
-He lectures and tutors at the Centre for Academic Writing (CAW) at Coventry University.
+He is part of the staff on the Writing Wrongs Schools Programme run by the Warwick's School of Law alongside the Department of English.
+He also lectures and tutors at the Centre for Academic Writing (CAW) at Coventry University.

 ‘Its original nucleus, the plausible excuse for the town's coming into prosperous existence, lies in the fiction of a chalybeate well, which, indeed, is so far a reality that out of its magical depths have gushed streets, groves, gardens, mansions, shops, and churches, and spread themselves along the banks of the little river Leam’ – Nathaniel Hawthorne Our Old Home (1863)

 From Royal Leamington Town Map 1887, via Digimaps,

 I am at work on a novel that sets out to recreate the Warwickshire town of Leamington Spa – both as central character and setting.